Neural Random Forest Imitation: Neural Random Forest Imitation

-In the next step, we verify that the data sample is routed to the selected child node by evaluating the split decision.
+In the next step, the data sample is updated.
+We verify that the data sample is routed to the selected child node by evaluating the split decision.
 A split node $s$ routes the data to the left or right child node based on a split feature $\operatorname{f}(s)$ and a threshold $\theta(s)$.
 If the value of the split feature $x_{\operatorname{f}(s)}$ is smaller than $\theta(s)$, the data sample is routed to the left child node and otherwise to the right child node.
 The data sample is modified if it is not already routed to the selected child node by assigning a new value.
-If the selected child node is the left child node, the value has to be smaller than the threshold $\theta(s)$ and a new value within the minimum feature value $f_{\text{min}, \operatorname{f}(n)}$ and $\theta(s)$ is randomly sampled:
+If the selected child node is the left child node, the value has to be smaller than the threshold $\theta(s)$ and a new value within the minimum feature value $f_{\text{min}, \operatorname{f}(s)}$ and $\theta(s)$ is randomly sampled:

-If the data sample is supposed to be routed to the right child node, the new value is randomly sampled between $\theta(s)$ and the maximum feature value $f_{\text{max}, \operatorname{f}(n)}$:
+If the data sample is supposed to be routed to the right child node, the new value is randomly sampled between $\theta(s)$ and the maximum feature value $f_{\text{max}, \operatorname{f}(s)}$:

 This process is repeated until a leaf node is reached.
-In each node characteristics are added that classify the data sample as the target class.
+In each node, characteristics are added that classify the data sample as the target class.

 During this process, modifications can conflict with previous decisions because features are used multiple times within a decision tree or across multiple decision trees.
-We present a strategy for minimizing conflicting routings denoted as \textit{path weighting} (PW).
-The current routing -- either $w_{\text{left}}$ or $w_{\text{right}}$ -- is weighted with a factor $w_{\text{path}} \geq 1$ to prioritize the path and do not change the data sample if possible.
-This effect is particularly interesting when random forests are processed in the next section.
+Therefore, the current routing is weighted with a factor $w_{\text{path}} \geq 1$ to prioritize the path and not change the data sample if possible.
 Overall, the presented method enables the generation of data samples and corresponding labels from a decision tree without adding any further data.